wilbeibi/s3router/README.md

 1. Parse bucket + key from the URL (virtual‑host or path style).
 2. Pick the rule whose prefix is the longest match (photos/raw/ > photos/* > */*).
 3. Inside that block choose the S3 operation (PutObject, ListObjectsV2, …); default to "*" if absent.
-4. Execute one of the 5 keyword behaviours.
+4. Execute one of the 5 keyword behaviors.

 All look‑ups are O(1) map accesses.